 Sure, you could self-publish, but in order to sell your product you still must have a strong grasp of these components (and many more) if you’re going to make money.

-Which leads me to the number one mistake authors make when writing a query letter-not understanding that publishing is not about art, it’s about money.
+Which leads me to the number one mistake authors make when writing a query letter--not understanding that publishing is a business, and businesses bet on projects with the highest chance of making a profit.
 Publishing is like any other business.
-Publishers must make a profit in order to accept and publish more manuscripts.
+Publishers must make a profit to accept and publish more manuscripts.
 There is absolutely nothing wrong with that.

-You don’t work for free, and neither do we.
+You don’t work for free, and neither do they.
 We’ve all gotta eat.

-So, you must demonstrate to an agent, editor, or publisher that your book is worth the financial risk and/or the risk to the publisher’s brand.
+So, you must demonstrate to a literary agent and publisher that your book is worth the financial risk and/or the risk to the publisher’s brand.

 6 QUERY LETTER MUST-HAVES